hannahilea/HPGL.jl/README.md

 ### File preview/visualization

-To plot an HPGL file, and save it's resultant output to `outfile`, do
+To preview an HPGL file, and save it's resultant output to `outfile`, do
 ```
 using HPGL
 p = plot_file("examples/demo.hpgl"; outfile="myfile.png")